lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 .. image::  qterminal-drop.png

-To rename a tab press :kbd:`Alt+Shift+S` or right click on the tab bar and select :menuselection:`Rename session`.
+To rename a tab press :kbd:`Alt+Shift+S` or right click on the tab bar and select :menuselection:`Rename session` and then press the :guilabel:`OK` button in the popup.

 Customizing
 -----------